-From 2016 till 2017, Michelle was the National Director of Youth Marketing for AIESEC in Malaysia, the world's largest youth run organisation with the vision of striving for peace and fulfilment of humankind's potential through advancing the Sustainable Development Goals.
-Together with her team, she spearheaded YouthSpeak Forum Malaysia 2017, curating a forum with the attendance of over 200 delegates, dedicated to inspire, engage, and create action towards the SDGs.
+From 2016-2017, Michelle was the National Director of Youth Marketing for AIESEC in Malaysia, the world's largest youth-run organization with the vision of striving for peace and fulfilment of humankind's potential through advancing the SDGs.
+Together with her team, she spearheaded YouthSpeak Forum Malaysia 2017, a forum with 200+ delegates, dedicated to inspire, engage, and create action towards the SDGs.

-In 2014, Michelle led The Urban Mapper Project in partnership with United Nations Development Programme Malaysia.
-The project aimed to use a data collection methodology called cultural mapping to collect data and insights from communities in low-cost housing areas in Kuala Lumpur.
+In 2014, in partnership with UNDP Malaysia, Michelle led the Urban Mapper Project, which used a data collection methodology called cultural mapping to collect data and insights from communities in low-cost housing areas in Kuala Lumpur.
 Similarly, in 2016, Michelle volunteered as a rapporteur for UNDP Malaysia, travelling across different states in Malaysia to engage with underserved communities living below the poverty line, producing reports that would be used to influence policy making decisions in the government.

 Si Thu Wai

-Currently, Ashley is the Editor-in-Chief of The Timeless Compass, a youth movement-cum-website which publishes content combining history and current affairs written for youths, by youths.
-In her spare time, Ashley writes or has written for news sites including MTV, UNICEF, The Straits Times, AsiaOne, Youth.sg, Tripzilla and The Daily Escape, and hopes to channel her experience in journalism to the ASEAN MY World project.
+Currently, Ashley is the Editor-in-Chief of The Timeless Compass, a youth movement and news website which publishes content combining history and current affairs written for youths, by youths.
+In her spare time, Ashley writes for news sites including MTV, UNICEF, The Straits Times, AsiaOne, Youth.sg, Tripzilla and The Daily Escape, and hopes to channel her experience in journalism to the ASEAN MY World project.
 One day, she aspires to travel the world and go bungee jumping, just for the thrill of it!

 Shafkat Fahmid Sifat

 Born in Bangladesh, Shafkat graduated from the National University of Singapore and is currently a practising lawyer in Singapore.
-He often provides pro-bono legal advice to migrant workers community in Singapore and was also the President of Migrant Workers Awareness Week 2016, one of the biggest events to raise awareness on migrant workers’ issues in Singapore.
-He is also one of the co-founders and subsequently, a foreign delegate of Youth's Voice, a registered NGO in Bangladesh and is currently involved in fundraising, especially in the relation to aids and assistance for Rohingya refugees in Bangladesh and for raising awareness on menstrual hygiene.
+He often provides pro-bono legal advice to migrant workers’ community in Singapore and was also the President of Migrant Workers Awareness Week 2016, one of the biggest events to raise awareness on migrant workers’ issues in Singapore.
+He is also one of the co-founders and a foreign delegate of Youth's Voice, a registered NGO in Bangladesh, where he is involved in fundraising, especially in relation to the assistance for Rohingya refugees in Bangladesh and for raising awareness on menstrual hygiene.